 You would like to make a gift to St. Lawrence.

 You want the flexibility to change your mind.

-You want continued access to your gift assets, should you need them.
+You want continued access to your wealth, should you need it.

 How Your Gift Helps Your gifts to the University help to make it possible for current and future Laurentians to have the St. Lawrence experience through financial aid, as well as critical resources for new academic initiatives such as...